-…It was day number eleven (It took us longer that we figured) of our big move and the last of what we were taking with us was finally at the new house.
+…It was day number eleven (It took us longer that we figured) of our big move and the last of what we were taking with us was finally at our new house.
 We were on our way back from the store, when we decided to stop at the old place for one last look.
 I walked in and stopped dead in my tracks.
 Staring at me was The Puzzle desk.
-I looked at my husband and sighed…
+I looked at my husband and sighed deeply…

 He knew he was in trouble when I asked, “Can we make just one more trip?”

 We found an additional surprise puzzle piece when we went to lift (lug) it into the back of our SUV.
 The desk magically slid apart and separated into two large pieces, which made it not the heavy piece we originally thought to be!
 What a surprise!
 We stood there gaping and then laughed.
 Another puzzle piece was discovered, which cemented the deal to take it with us.
 Every time I pass that desk to this day I smile, glad I brought my friend with me.
 Who knows there might be another surprise lurking somewhere in this old gal.

 Chase your dreams.
 And remember, everyday is a blessing!
 Make the most of it!